Almost everyone writes emails for work these days and many companies encourage employees to use social media as part of brand awareness.

 Incorrect use Of capital Letters

-In the corporate world incorrect use of capital letters can be seen everywhere.
-My theory is this is because of people’s insecurities.
+In the corporate world, incorrect use of capital letters can be seen everywhere.
+I think much of that can be explained by people’s insecurities.
 When unsure, they capitalise.

-Workplace politics also result in many letters appearing in upper-case when they shouldn’t.
-I was once asked to write the names of industries being listed in a press release with a capital letter for fear it may ‘upset stakeholders’ if I didn’t.
-So sometimes sentences looked like this:
+Workplace politics also result in many letters appearing in upper case when they shouldn’t.
+I was once asked to write the names of industries in a press release with the first letter capitalised.
+When I pointed out that this was grammatically incorrect, I was told it may ‘upset stakeholders’ if they were to see their sector written in lower case.

 - Training courses for staff in Manufacturing are expensive.